 No, the real estate commission is paid by the seller of the home, the buyer does not directly pay any commission to their agent.
 This might seem great at first, but it is important to realize that although the buyer agent fee is not paid by the buyer, the seller often includes the real estate commission into the asking price.
 Therefore, indirectly the buyer and the seller share the real estate commission fee.
 There can be an exceptional circumstance where the seller may decide not to pay the real estate commission for the buyer agent, in this case, the buyer will have to cover the agent’s fee.
 In this case, the agent will let you know beforehand.

 Yes!
-The real estate agent fee can be negotiated with the agent as there is no legally set real estate agent commission rate set by the Department of the State of New York .
+The real estate agent fee can be negotiated with the agent as there is no legally set real estate agent commission rate set by the New York State Department of State (NYSDOS).
 Negotiating with the agent is best because the real estate commission makes up a large portion of the home sale process.
-However, it is important to keep in mind, a lot of the fee that is received by the agent is used in the process of selling the home, such as online marketing costs, open house material, supplies and mail marketing material, etc. Hence, it is best to discuss with the agent the services that are offered and then negotiate the commission fee.
+However, it is important to keep in mind that a lot of the fee that is received by the agent is used in the process of selling the home, such as online marketing costs, open house material, supplies and mail marketing material, etc. Hence, it is best to discuss with the agent the services that are offered and then negotiate the commission fee.